couchbaselabs/mini-hacks/kitchen-sync/xamarin/project/README.md

  _query.Start();
 ```
 - (4) We need a way to save Tasks as they are added or updated from the UI layer.
-The logic is similar, but for new documents the `PutProperties` method needs to be called, while for updated the `Update` method needs to be called.
-New `Task` objects will not have their `ID` property set yet, so we can distinguish between the two cases by using that.
+While the logic is similar in both, for new documents the `PutProperties` method needs to be called and for updating the Tasks, the `Update` method needs to be called.
+New `Task` objects will not have their `ID` property set initially, so we can distinguish between the two cases by using that fact.
 Add the following as the body of the `SaveTask` method.
 ```c#
  if (item.ID == null) {
      Document doc = _db.CreateDocument ();